 (7) Maintain the proper CDL class and endorsements for the type of testing to be conducted.

-(B) The application for certification as a third-party examiner shall contain the following:
+(B) Applications for certification as a commercial driver's license third-party examiner shall contain the following:

-(1) A completed application form supplied by the director, signed by the third-party examiner and the third party testing facility manager;
+(1) A completed "Application for Certification of Commercial Driver License Third Party Examiner" signed by the third-party examiner and the third party testing facility manager;

 (3) A criminal abstract provided by the bureau of criminal identification and investigation and dated by the bureau of criminal identification and investigation not more than sixty days prior to the date of the application.
 After initial certification as a third-party examiner, each examiner shall submit a new criminal abstract every four years thereafter.